What Is Product Experience Strategy? A Founder-Level Framework

 Customer support volume that scales linearly with revenue.
 If your support team has to grow at the same rate as your customer base, the product is not absorbing complexity well.
 Healthy products absorb it.

 Sales engineers, customer success managers, or onboarding specialists spending their time explaining the UI rather than the value.
-When the product team has built something that requires translation, the experience layer is the bottleneck.
+When the product team has built something that requires translation, the product experience is the bottleneck.

 A growing list of internal workarounds.
 CS managers building Notion or Confluence docs to explain how to actually use the product.
 That document is the journey contract you should have shipped.